vedph/cadmus-itinera/Readme.md

 A literary text.
 Most of its parts are specific to the Itinera project.

 - LiteraryWorkInfoPart\*
-- AssertedChronotopesPart\*
+- ChronotopesPart\*
 - MetadataPart
 - ExternalIdsPart
-- SerialTextInfoPart
+- LetterInfoPart
 - ReferencedTextsPart
 - RelatedPersonsPart (role=`cited`)
 - RelatedPersonsPart (role=`recipients`)
+- WitnessesPart
 - ExtBibliographyPart
 - NotePart
-- WitnessesPart

 ### LiteraryWorkInfoPart